Thing Explainer

 Thing Explainer: Complicated Stuff in Simple Words is a 2015 illustrated non-fiction book created by Randall Munroe, in which the author attempts to explain various complex subjects using only the 1,000 most common English words.
+The word "thousand" is not one of those most-used words, thus things are described using "the ten hundred words people use the most often."
 Munroe conceptualized the book in 2012, when drawing a schematic of the Saturn V rocket for his webcomic xkcd.
-Published by Houghton Mifflin Harcourt, material from Thing Explainer has been incorporated in United States high school textbooks.

 Synopsis

 In Thing Explainer, Randall Munroe explains the function and mechanics of 54 subjects using only the 1,000 most commonly used words in the English language.
 The book covers a wide range of topics, including pencils ("writing sticks"), cameras ("picture takers"), microwave ovens ("food-heating radio boxes"), airplane engines ("sky boat pushers"), and atom bombs ("machines for burning cities").
 Besides technology, Munroe also explains human organs and conceptual subjects such as the periodic table.
 The book challenges its readers to figure out what the technical name is of the subjects it describes, and was described by Jack Schofield of ZDNet as a "puzzle game."

 The book is illustrated using stick figures and includes a large number of nerdy jokes.
 Peter Gleick wrote for The Huffington Post that science communicators often use many uncommon and long words when describing complex topics, and that Thing Explainer explores "how to explain ideas and offer information in a simpler way."